aerospike/aerospike-client-nodejs/doc/policies.md

 #### CREATE

-Creates a record, ONLY if it doesn't exist
+Creates a record, ONLY if it doesn't exist.

 ```js
 policies.Exists.CREATE